bradcerasani/gulp-typescript-demo/README.markdown

 gulp
 ```

-Now, any changes made to `app/main.ts` will automatically compile to Javascript and reload `index.html` in the browser.
+Now, any changes made to `app/main.ts` will automatically compile to Javascript on save, and `index.html` will be reloaded in the browser.